November Birthstones: Topaz and Citrine

 Body

 Throughout history, topaz and citrine have often been mistaken for one another.
-Although they both occur in yellow and look similar, they are, in fact, unrelated mineral species.
+Although they both are yellow-hued and look similar, they are, in fact, unrelated mineral species.
 Learn more about the history, meaning, and symbolism of topaz and citrine: the birthstones for November.

 Topaz